 Are there any schemes to help Doctors get onto the property ladder?

-This scheme offers applicants a chance to buy a new build property with an equity loan of up to 20% (40% in London), which is used to top up your own deposit of 5% minimum.
-This gives you access to a 75% loan to value mortgage, which comes with more competitive rates and is easier to obtain.
-There are regional price caps on the value of the property you can purchase using this scheme, depending on where in the UK you are looking to buy.
+This scheme offered applicants a chance to buy a new build property with an equity loan of up to 20% (40% in London), which is used to top up your own deposit of 5% minimum.
+This gave you access to a 75% loan to value mortgage.
+Which comes with more competitive rates and is easier to obtain.
+There were regional price caps on the value of the property you can purchase using this scheme.
+Depending on where in the UK you are looking to buy.

 This scheme helps those on a lower income to purchase 25-75% of a new home.
 Due to the smaller loan, a significantly smaller deposit is required and the affordability criteria is much more achievable.
 You will have to pay rent alongside the repayments on your mortgage, usually to a housing association or local authority.

 A 95% NewBuy mortgage, at rates equivalent to 75% of a Standard Residential Mortgage can be used on newly built properties under this scheme, with just 5% deposit.

 Mortgage applications can be time-consuming and can be complex if you have multiple employment types.
 Here at Mortgage Broker Services, we specialise in helping doctors to find those independent lenders who are sympathetic to the needs of doctors and similar medical professionals.

 We know how busy your chosen career can be and as such, aim to be available whenever you need us, to support you as much as you need throughout the entire mortgage application process.